MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 The feature is available for both the cloud and edge use cases.

-DISCLAIMER: Microsoft’s [Code of conduct for Azure OpenAI Service](/legal/cognitive-services/openai/code-of-conduct?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext) applies to your use of the Bring Your Own Model feature, which includes Microsoft’s right to discontinue your access and use of this feature for non-compliance.
+DISCLAIMER: Microsoft’s [Code of conduct for Azure OpenAI Service](/legal/cognitive-services/openai/code-of-conduct?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext) applies to your use of the Bring Your Own Model feature, which includes Microsoft’s right to discontinue your access and use of this feature for noncompliance.

 ## Pricing
 With the Video Indexer BYO model, users can add custom insights to video insight objects without incurring any additional costs beyond the listed cost of the indexing process.
-However, any costs related to the external environment and model should not be considered part of Video Indexer's billing price.
+However, any costs related to the external environment and model shouldn't be considered part of Video Indexer's billing price.
 We strongly recommend reviewing our best practices section to optimize the external logic and reduce costs.

 ### General workflow